What is the U3A?

 Have things changed?
 Yes.
 We now have a single speaker session and serve our own refreshments.
 (There is a nice Coffee bar in the Church) We anticipate having refreshments, Interest Group and Social Information available from 1.45pm, prior to the talk at 2.30pm.

 Advantages?
-The Church is set out in Café style, with plenty of chairs and tables.
+The Church has plenty of space and chairs.
 There is an excellent sound system, with TV monitors for visual presentations.
 It is a Community Church and has a very nice atmosphere.
 When we’re all in there, better still!

 Disadvantages?
 The cost.
 To obtain the extra space we need, especially when heating is needed, is going to cost more.
 Storage is not available and we can no longer store donated books, therefore books you bring that don’t sell will be donated elsewhere.
 Also, it may take a little while for such a large space to warm up. (hot drinks available!)